leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 path: ~/Spoolman
 ```

-After installing Spoolman, the tool can be accessed via the IP of your printer and port 7912.
+After installing Spoolman, the tool can be accessed via the IP of your printer and port 7912. or directly in Mainsail.

 ![Spoolman](/../main/images/spoolman1.png)